 One of those winning strategies insurers have already been working on for some time but now need to accelerate; digital transformation.
-In a recent PWC report about insurance strategy in a COVID-19 world, they report that it will be critical to accelerate the digital transformation strategies in place:
+When PWC reported about insurance strategy in a COVID-19 world, they noted that it will be critical to accelerate the digital transformation strategies in place:

 - Prior to the pandemic, insurance companies already had a digital transformation roadmap in place and were beginning to act on it.
 Today, in order for them to stay competitive, their timeline had to be pushed up, giving them just under two years to build a digital ecosystem.